-A widespread practice in software development is to tailor coding agents to repositories using context files such as AGENTS.md, either written manually or generated automatically.
-Although this practice is strongly encouraged by agent developers, there is little rigorous evidence on whether such context files improve real-world task performance.
-We evaluate coding agents in two complementary settings: established SWE-bench tasks from popular repositories with LLM-generated context files following agent-developer recommendations, and a new collection of issues from repositories that contain developer-committed context files.
-Across multiple coding agents and LLMs, context files generally reduce task success rates compared to providing no repository context while increasing inference cost by over 20%.
-Behaviorally, both LLM-generated and developer-provided context files encourage broader exploration, such as more testing and file traversal, and agents tend to follow their instructions.
-Overall, our findings suggest that unnecessary requirements in context files can make tasks harder, and that human-written context files should focus on minimal requirements.
+A widespread practice in software development is to tailor coding agents to repositories using context files, such as AGENTS.md, by either manually or automatically generating them.
+Although this practice is strongly encouraged by agent developers, there is currently no rigorous investigation into whether such context files are actually effective for real-world tasks.
+In this work, we study this question and evaluate coding agents’ task completion performance in two complementary settings: established SWE-bench tasks from popular repositories, with LLM-generated context files following agent-developer recommendations, and a novel collection of issues with developer-provided context files.

-@misc{gloaguen2026agentsmd, title={Evaluating AGENTS.md: Are Repository-Level Context Files Helpful for Coding Agents?}, author={Thibaud Gloaguen and Niels Mündler and Mark Müller and Veselin Raychev and Martin Vechev}, year={2026}, eprint={2602.11988}, archivePrefix={arXiv}, primaryClass={cs.SE}, url={https://arxiv.org/abs/2602.11988}, }
+@inproceedings{ gloaguen2026evaluating, title={Evaluating {AGENTS}.md: Are Repository-Level Context Files Helpful for Coding Agents?}, author={Thibaud Gloaguen and Niels M{"u}ndler and Mark Niklas Mueller and Veselin Raychev and Martin Vechev}, booktitle={ICLR 2026 Workshop on Memory for LLM-Based Agentic Systems}, year={2026}, url={https://openreview.net/forum?id=pLi3A8bscP} }

 📋 Copy